Booksellers association apologizes for ‘violent’ distribution of ‘anti-trans’ title

 The ABA did not respond to a question from The Post about how “Irreversible Damage” was chosen for this month’s mailing and how the cover switch occurred.

-Luis Alberto Correa, a member of the ABA’s diversity, equity and inclusion committee, said he was disappointed by the passive language the ABA used in its initial apology, but felt satisfied by the follow-up messages from Hill and the ABA’s board of directors.
+Luis Alberto Correa, a member of the ABA’s diversity, equity and inclusion committee, said he was disappointed by the passive language the ABA used in its initial apology, but was satisfied by the follow-up messages from Hill and the ABA’s board of directors.
 The diversity committee is not involved in choosing books for the mailings.

 Correa, an operations manager and bookseller at Avid Bookshop in Athens, Ga., said he rejects the idea that bookstores, as private entities, need to promote books with a range of viewpoints.
 His goal is to make customers from marginalized communities feel comfortable at his establishment.